efficient-solutions/aws-iac-cdn-multi-region-poc/README.md

 ## Geodata

-This project uses the following geographic coordinate to determine the closest origin.
+This project uses the following geographic coordinates to determine the closest origin.

 ### Countries